-1. Before testing, notify the proper authorities that the smoke detector system is undergoing maintenance, and therefore the system will be temporarily out of service.
-Disable the zone or system undergoing maintenance to prevent unwanted alarms.
+- Before testing, notify the proper authorities that the smoke detector system is undergoing maintenance, and therefore the system will be temporarily out of service.
+Disable the zone or system undergoing maintenance to prevent unwanted alarms. - Before testing the detector, check for the presence of the flashing green LED at the receiver, making sure not to disturb or block the beam.
+If it does not flash and the detector is not in fault or alarm, power has been lost to the detector.

 Detectors must be tested after installation and following periodic maintenance.
-The sensitivity of the 6500 may be tested as follows:
+The sensitivity of the 6500R may be tested as follows: